alionaheitz/CPE487Project/README.md

 This project is in the progress of creating a flight control system that uses the Nexys A7-100T's ADXLK362 3-axis accelerometer via SPI communication protocol to process the sensor data, and displays it using the 7-segment display and onboard LEDs.
 A PWM signal is also generated to drive a servo motor based on real-time tilt detection, simulating a basic flight controller response.
 The system demonstrates skills in finite state machines (FSMs), SPI protocol, signal generation, sensor interfacing and hardware communication.

  ![Alt text](visual1.png)
-Visual representation of a board's 3-axial data relative to an aircraft's rotations.
+ - Visual representation of a board's 3-axial data relative to an aircraft's rotations.
+This board is not the one used in class!

 Expected outputs: